 - You find out any unusual transaction records in your Personal Internet Banking.

 In order to expedite our investigations, we may need you to furnish us your details and descriptions of the incident.
-We would provide you with an interim update of our investigations, while we are working towards getting a final resolution.
+We aim to provide you with an interim update of our investigations within two working days, while we work towards getting a final resolution within five working days, where possible.
 As the nature of each incident varies, the incident could be further escalated to other department, such as technical support team or application team, and thus the time required to fully resolve the issue will be on a case-by-case basis.

 To enhance your online security, the new generation Security Device is required for Transaction signing when performing certain online transactions.